Call for Papers for Summer School 2019

 Abstracts of proposed contributions (no more than 200 words) should be sent to the Director of the Summer School, Clair Linzey via email: email@example.com.
 The deadline for receipt of abstracts is 1 February, 2019.

-All selected papers will be published in book form or in the Journal of Animal Ethics.
+All selected papers will be considered for publication in book form or in the Journal of Animal Ethics.

 The Summer School is being arranged by the Oxford Centre for Animal Ethics (www.oxfordanimalethics.com).